Dark mode switch icon Light mode switch icon

 (2012) The Rise of the Neural Net

+AlexNet was the first huge deep learning success.
 Since around 2004, there were efforts to leverage GPUs on training neural networks.
 GPUs are matrix processors after all.

-AlexNet was the first huge success.
-Deep learning exploded in popularity effectively overnight, and hasn’t slowed down much since.
+In 2012, deep learning exploded effectively overnight, and hasn’t slowed down since.
 Let’s go back to our chart tracking the growth of compute, to see where AlexNet fits in:

 (2014) Moore’s law coughs: the diagnosis is terminal